 4.2.3.
-Time to Process Certificate Application
+Time to process certificate applications

 There is dedicated personal for this purpose to ensure that the Certificate Requests are processed in a timely manner.
 The time to process a certificate request is equal to 24 hours business hours provided that the SSIA was able to proceed to all required verifications and validations.